Noah-Yasarturk/Intragenic-miR-ExploreR-UI/README.md

 # Intragenic-miR-ExploreR-UI

+It hurts me to look at this code.
+It was composed during the freshman year of my CS degree.

 This is meant to provide a graphical user interface to Surajit Bhattacharya's program in R.

 The program in R is a tool for biologists that provides a score to be used as a predictor miRNA targets.